Skip to Content

 • 1 tsp vanilla extract

-You are going to combine the sugar, cocoa, evaporated milk, and corn syrup together in a medium saucepan and cook over medium heat, stirring constantly.
+Now combine the sugar, cocoa, evaporated milk, and corn syrup in a medium saucepan and cook over medium heat, stirring constantly.

 Once the mixture reaches a roiling boil, boil for 5 minutes until it thickens.